Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Tradition tells us that in the 1st century AD, Saint John the Evangelist and the Holy Mother sheltered on Mount Athos during a storm.

-From that time on, Athonite traditions, and the 1066 law, state the Virgin Mary would be the only female to set foot on Holy Mountain.
+From that time on, both the Athonite traditions and the 1066 law state the Virgin Mary would be the only female to set foot on Holy Mountain.

 Tips to Visit Mount Athos for Male Pilgrims